sudheerj/javascript-interview-questions/README.md

   displayThis();
   ```

-  - In a regular function, this refers to the global object.
+  - In a regular function, this refers to the global object(window in browser and global in nodejs) for non-strict mode.
+In strict mode, it's value is undefined.

   **Example 3: this in a Method**